-Moreover, at the time of Complainant became aware of the Domain Name and of filing of the Complaint, it diverted users to an inactive webpage.
-Considering the circumstances of this case, particularly the fame of Complainant's trademark, the current "non-use" of the Domain Name does not prevent a finding of bad faith under the doctrine of "passive holding".
+Moreover, Respondent has used the Domain Name to divert users to an inactive webpage.
+Considering the circumstances of this case, particularly the fame of Complainant's trademark, the non-use of the Domain Name does not prevent a finding of bad faith under the doctrine of "passive holding".
 See WIPO Overview 3.0, section 3.3.

-Moreover, Respondent's registration of the Domain Name may confuse and mislead consumers looking for bona fide and well-known SOLVAY products and services of Complainant or authorized partners of Complainant.
-The use of the SOLVAY mark as the dominant part of the Domain Name is intended to capture Internet traffic from Internet users who are looking for Complainant's products and services.
+Moreover, Respondent's registration of the Domain Name may confuse and mislead consumers looking for bona fide and well-known Bulgari products and services of Complainant or authorized partners of Complainant.
+The use of the BULGARI mark as the dominant part of the Domain Name is intended to capture Internet traffic from Internet users who are looking for Complainant's products and services.
 Further, the Panel also notes the failure of Respondent to submit a Response or to provide any evidence of actual or contemplated good faith use, and the implausibility of any good faith use to which the Domain Name may be put.